 Vintage Virginia Wine and Food Festival, Bull Run Regional Park

-One of the popular wine and food festivals in Northern Virginia takes place at Bull Run Regional Park.
+One of the most popular wine and food festivals in Northern Virginia takes place at Bull Run Regional Park.
 Enjoy Virginia’s best wine, delicious food truck fare, and top-tier musical entertainment, and shop for local artisan products.

 Manassas Heritage Railway Festival, Manassas

 Celebrate Virginia’s rich railroad history at a day-long event featuring train memorabilia, specialty vendors, and live performances, then board a train excursion for a fun-filled ride to Clifton and back.
 Learn more fun things to do in charming Clifton Virginia.

-28th Annual Cardboard Boat Regatta, Lake Accotink
+Cardboard Boat Regatta, Lake Accotink

 Whether you’re racing or just watching, it’s always fun to see which boats will sink and which will float to the finish at the popular Cardboard Boat Regatta.
 Teams compete for bragging rights in multiple age groups and categories.
 Allow time for a hike around Lake Accotink.

 Taste of Del Ray Food Festival, Alexandria